ArsenTech/downloads/README.md

 GitHub is a solid choice for free hosting of public repositories, and I've made sure the files are neatly organized for easy downloading.
 Enjoy!

+### Download Information
+Some Windows versions are hosted here for convenience, while others are linked to official sources since they are too big or due to licensing restrictions.
+This is the split:

+#### **Direct Downloads (Hosted in Repository)**
+- **Windows 95**
+- **Windows 98**
+- **Windows 2000**
+- **Windows ME**
+- **Windows XP**

+These legacy systems are provided directly for download here.
+You can download them directly without being redirected.
+#### **Official Sources**
+- **Windows Vista** (Internet Archive)
+- **Windows 7**
+- **Windows 8.1**
+- **Windows 10**
+- **Windows 11**

+Due to their huge sizes and official licensing schemes, those versions are linked to the official download pages of each of them.
+If you click the download link, it will navigate you to the official website of those versions.
+### Why This Approach?
+- **Space Requirement**: Some operating systems like Windows Vista and above take lots of space, and hosting them directly on the repository would infringe on GitHub file size policies.
+- **Official Sources Only**: To ascertain compatibility and also so you can always get the latest release, we provide direct links to official sources for newly added operating systems.
+This also installs you with the safest, genuine version of the OS.

+We advise installing these older operating systems with caution since they are no longer supported by Microsoft and can put one at risk of security vulnerabilities.
+It is always best to test them first in a safe environment, such as a virtual machine.

 ## FAQ
 #### What's This?
 Downloads collection from ArsenTech.
 This Contains Virus-Free Software selected carefully by ArsenTech.<br>It Includes Windows, Software, Drivers, and so on.
 We're not a replacement for other websites that offer downloads, but we like to provide a nice way to provide you the files easily.<br> We promise that we won't put any advertisements or charge any, free to download for anyone looking for anyone who wants to easily download a piece software that you can't easily find or want to go through the hassle.